-The place on to a baking tray and cure as per your clays instructions.
+Then place on to a baking tray and cure as per your clay’s instructions.
 Be sure not to over cure as you don’t want to colour your clay or to release any chemicals into the air.

 Once the clay has completely cooled then sand off any bumps and make sure the edges are all smooth with extra fine sandpaper.